 All osteopaths have to complete a degree course of at least four years that combines academic and clinical work.
 The course is similar to a medical degree, with more emphasis on anatomy and musculoskeletal medicine, and includes more than 1,000 hours of training in osteopathic techniques.

 All of the osteopaths at Warrington and Moreton Osteopaths have completed further post graduate training in cranial osteopathy.
-In addition to this Atsuko and Jose have also completed a foundation course in classical osteopathy, and Sarah completed a 2 year post graduate diploma in paediatric osteopathy (read our Meet the team section for more detailed information).
+In addition to this Atsuko has also completed a foundation course in classical osteopathy, and Sarah completed a 2 year Postgraduate Diploma in Paediatric Osteopathy (read our Meet the team section for more detailed information).

 Osteopaths are required to update their training throughout their working lives, and must complete at least 30 hours continuing professional development per year.